TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/oas.md

 ## Configuring Plugin Bundles in the API Designer

-To configure plugin bundles for Tyk OAS APIs click on the APIs menu item in the *API Management* menu of Dashboard and select your OAS API to display the OAS API editor screen.
+To configure plugin bundles for Tyk OAS APIs click on the APIs menu item in the *API Management* menu of Dashboard and select your API to display the editor screen.
 Subsequently, follow the steps below:

 ##### Step 1: Access plugin options